Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 ## Setup
 ### Downloading RStudio
-Users can find and download RStudio at https://www.rstudio.com.
+Users can find and download RStudio Desktop at [https://www.rstudio.com](https://www.rstudio.com/products/rstudio/download/#download).

 ### Loading Mizzou 3D SPinE
 The program can be loaded in R with the following codes: